RagePeanut/Tweem/README.md

 **[Vimm.TV](https://www.vimm.tv/)** | vimm.tv | Live Streaming Made Easy - Monetization Simplified | **✓** | ✓
 **[Zappl](https://zappl.com/)** | zappl | Decentralized censorship resistant micro blogging Social Media site that pays. | **✓** | ✓

-If you are working on a website that you feel should be in this list, let me know by contact me through on of my social networks listed below !
+If you are working on a website that you feel should be in this list, let me know by contacting me through one of the social networks listed below !
 I'll add it as soon as possible.

 ## Special thanks to
 **Steemit** for [steem.js](https://github.com/steemit/steem-js)<br>